AlvaroCalo/hotel/README.md

 * Add favicon

 #### Links of the navbar:
-* Location
-    * Location with a description and distances from the hotel to places of interest
 * Guest rooms
-    * The name itself clickable and with a dropdown with the each type of rooms
+    * The name itself clickable and with a dropdown with each type of rooms
     * In the main room.html:
         * The same navbar and footer
         * A brief description